-Those maps, analyses and recommendations were also spread across the negotiating tables as multi-stakeholder planning groups developed practical solutions for land use and natural resource management issues — leading to the crown jewel of solutions in the Great Bear Rainforest Agreements.
-The CIT's analyses helped to define the boundaries of the Great Bear conservancies that were established in 2006, and underpinned the current agreement that is being celebrated by people on all sides of the land-use issue.
+Those maps, analyses and recommendations were also spread across the negotiating tables.
+Multi-stakeholder planning groups developed practical solutions for land use and natural resource management issues.
+These solutions led to the crown jewel of solutions in the Great Bear Rainforest Agreements.
+The CIT's analyses helped to define the boundaries of the Great Bear conservancies that were established in 2006.
+This work underpinned the current agreement that is being celebrated by people on all sides of the land-use issue.

 "The Coast Information Team absolutely laid the foundation for everybody to achieve what was achieved.
-If we hadn't done the planning, my guess is that 25 percent or 30 percent protection would have been considered a success.
-We really raised the bar," says Pierre.
+If we hadn't done the planning, my guess is that 25 per cent or 30 per cent protection would have been considered a success.
+We really raised the bar," says Iachetti.
 "I'm proud of the role NCC played.
 The interesting thing is to see how everyone — industry, government, environmentalists and First Nations — came together to find a solution.
-It was really ugly in the beginning, but the stakeholders have been working together for 10-15 years now and there's real respect and camaraderie between them all."
+It was really ugly in the beginning, but the stakeholders have been working together for 10-15 years now.
+There's real respect and camaraderie between them all."